With a master's degree in telecommunications and over 15 years of working experience in telecommunic... | See full bio

 Misleading or outright false information is ripe to spread when almost half the country thinks that traditional news sources cannot be trusted, which kids can easily encounter on social media and it can be especially dangerous for young people and children.

-They can be tricked into taking part in unsafe challenges, led to believe medical misinformation, or be persuaded to take on distorted views.
+They can be tricked into taking part in unsafe challenges, led to believe medical misinformation, or persuaded to take on distorted views.

 Fake news can also damage children’s self-esteem and make them more anxious, according to a report from the Commission on Fake News and the Teaching of Critical Literacy Skills in Schools.